What Works Best?

 See the “Strategic Allocation” category for more.

-For investors seeking an active edge, there is evidence supporting belief that the price paths followed by assets and asset classes in varying relative to trend are partly predictable, supporting belief in strategies based on intermediate-term momentum and longer-term reversion to value.
+For investors seeking an active edge, there is evidence supporting belief that the price paths followed by assets and asset classes in varying relative to their long-term trends are partly predictable, supporting belief in strategies based on intermediate-term momentum and longer-term reversion to value.
 These strategies may be complementary aspects of the same sloshing of capital from asset class to asset class, and from asset to asset within class.
 Because of misreaction dynamics and asymmetries, it appears that investors must be more nimble to exploit momentum than reversion to value, and to exploit overvaluation than undervaluation.
 Many technical trading rules relate to attempts to detect investor misreaction.

 Individual investors can implement momentum and/or value allocation strategies for asset classes (again, via low-fee funds, keeping search and trading costs down).
 These strategies achieve strategic diversification to some degree via the number of (attractive) asset classes held at one time and, further, by varying the asset classes held over time.
 Relevant research includes: